 In 2020-21, the team cared for 9,080 pediatric operations, 2,775 were inpatient surgeries and 6,305 were outpatient surgeries.

 OU Health Stephenson Cancer Center is the state's only National Cancer Institute-Designated Cancer Center.

 • Providing patient-centered, multidisciplinary care, including surgical, medical, and radiation oncology

 • Conducting innovative basic, translational and clinical research

 • Raising the level of cancer awareness and prevention

 • Educating the next generation of cancer health care professionals

 • Serving as a statewide resource for patients, researchers, health professionals, and communities

 Stephenson Cancer Center is one of only 70 NCI-designated cancer care centers, leading the way in cancer research.

-OU Medical Center Edmond is located 13 miles north of the University of Oklahoma Health Sciences Center campus in Oklahoma City.
+OU Health Edmond Medical Center is located 13 miles north of the University of Oklahoma Health Sciences Center campus in Oklahoma City.
 Patients in the Edmond area have access to a local resource for the highest level of care, with an emphasis on outpatient and minimally invasive procedures.
-The hospital is equipped with five ORs, 60 inpatient beds, 10 ICU beds and a bariatric surgery unit.
-The team at OU Medical Center Edmond focuses on outpatient and minimally invasive procedures, overseeing an average of 750 general surgery cases per year.
+The hospital is equipped with five ORs, 60 inpatient beds, 10 ICU beds, and a bariatric surgery unit.
+The team at Edmond Medical Center focuses on outpatient and minimally invasive procedures, overseeing an average of 750 general surgery cases per year.